Skip to content

 koji-parse:

-image: ghcr.io/getkoji/koji-parse:latest
+image: ghcr.io/getkoji/parse:latest

 ports: ["9411:9411"]